Al-Haqbani/z/README.md

 pip install -e .  # install as package
 ```

+Run `python3 emploleaks.py --bugbounty` to see a list of example bug bounty
+programs and their reporting links.

 ### Configuration file

 You can store default tokens and options in a JSON config file.
 By default the